Gloster Gladiator: The Phoney War

-The Norwegian Campaign
+The Norwegian campaign

-The Norwegian Campaign saw both Norwegian and British Gladiators battling the Luftwaffe, with the Norwegian Jagevingen fighting in the defence of Oslo on the first day of Operation Weserübung, the German invasion.
+The Norwegian campaign saw both Norwegian and British Gladiators battling the Luftwaffe, with the Norwegian Jagevingen fighting in the defence of Oslo on the first day of Operation Weserübung, the German invasion.
 Later, British Gladiators fought to provide fighter cover for the Allied reinforcements sent to the assistance of the Norwegian government.

 Norwegian action

 The Gladiator pilots of the Norwegian Jagevingen (fighter flight) were based at Fornebu Airport.
 On 9 April, the first day of the invasion of Norway, the seven serviceable aircraft managed to shoot down five German aircraft: two Messerschmitt Bf 110 fighters, two He 111 bombers and one Fallschirmjäger-laden Ju 52 transport.
-One Gladiator was shot down during the air battle by the future experte Helmut Lent, while two were strafed and destroyed while refueling and rearming at Fornebu airport.
+One Gladiator was shot down during the air battle by the future experte Helmut Lent, while two were strafed and destroyed while refuelling and rearming at Fornebu airport.
 The remaining four operational fighters were ordered to land wherever they could away from the base.
 The Gladiators landed on frozen lakes around Oslo and were abandoned by their pilots, then wrecked by souvenir-hunting civilians.

 No Norwegian Army Air Service aircraft were able to evacuate westwards before the 10 June surrender of the mainland Norwegian forces.
 Only the aircraft of the Royal Norwegian Navy Air Service (one M.F.11 and four He 115s) had the range to fly from their last bases in northern Norway to the UK.
 Two Army Air Service Fokker C.V.Ds and one Tiger Moth also managed to escape eastwards to Finland before the surrender.
-Further three naval M.F.11s and one He 115 flew to Finland, landing on Lake Salmijärvi in Petsamo.
+Three naval M.F.11s and one He 115 flew to Finland, landing on Lake Salmijärvi in Petsamo.
 All the former Norwegian aircraft were later flown by the Finns against the Soviet Union.